wh-alice/mig_visualstudio/vs/code-quality/ca2002--do-not-lock-on-objects-with-weak-identity.md

 ---
-title: "CA2002: Do not lock on objects with weak identity | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "CA2002: Do not lock on objects with weak identity" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"